 WooCommerce cron jobs not working

 If upgrading to the latest WooCommerce Bookings doesn’t fix the issue, then there could be an issue with your WordPress Cron.
-A Cron job is added for each bookable product that is added to the cart.
+A Cron job is ( a scheduled event) added for each bookable product that is added to the cart.
 The Cron job is responsible for deleting the In Cart booking for the set amount of time.

 You can use a plugin like Advanced Cron Manager to view and control Cron jobs on your site.
 You’ll be able to see when an In Cart booking is scheduled to be deleted.
 Keep an eye on it and you’ll know if your WordPress Cron jobs for WooCommerce bookings are working.